jaslo12/iota-wiki/internal/participate/the-community/discord.md

 A custom command message can be initiated by using the `!` sign directly followed by the `command text.`

-Here is the list of currently availeable commands:
+Here is the list of currently available commands:

 - `!banhammered`
   - http://i0.kym-cdn.com/photos/images/newsfeed/000/024/724/ban_hammer.jpg